Bryony Griffith

-Bryony Griffith (born 1977 Huddersfield, West Yorkshire, England) is an English fiddle player and singer, specialising in English traditional songs and tunes.
+Bryony Griffith (born 1977) is an English fiddle player and singer, specialising in English traditional songs and tunes.
 She is best known for her work with the Demon Barbers and a cappella quartet Witches of Elswick.

 Early life

 Griffith was born into a musical family, learning the piano alongside the violin.
 She was educated at King James's School, Almondbury, followed by Greenhead College, and studied French and Spanish at University of Hull.
 In her early teens, she joined the ceilidh band Bedlam and played in folk music venues and festivals around the United Kingdom.
 As part of her degree, she spent a year in Vannes, Brittany, teaching English and studying traditional Breton music.
 She later became a musician for Dog Rose Morris dancers and The Newcastle Kingsmen rapper dance team.
 With Dog Rose Morris, she appeared on the BBC programme Later…With Jools Holland.

 Career

 In 2000 Griffith relocated to Newcastle upon Tyne, and flat-shared with Becky Graham (née Stockwell) and Gillian Tolfrey.
 A year later they were joined by Fay Hield.
 All four had a background in traditional music, and Hield and Tolfrey studied at the University of Newcastle's recently set up traditional music degree scheme.
 Against this background, they formed a cappella quartet Witches of Elswick.
 Two albums followed – Out of Bed in 2003 and Hells Belles in 2005 – and a seven-piece collaboration with a cappella trio Grace Notes (entitled Witchnotes) was an occasional concern.
 By 2005, core members – including Griffith – had moved away from Newcastle upon Tyne and the group did a final tour in 2007.
 Witchnotes continued to make occasional festival appearances until 2008.

 The Demon Barbers, with Griffith in their ranks alongside fellow Bedlam member Will Hampson (melodeon), formed in 2001.
 The group are known for fusing traditional folk instruments with drums and electric bass guitar, and energetic live performances (as The Demon Barber Roadshow) showcasing traditional dance styles in theatrical styles.
-As a core original member, Griffith has featured on their recordings Uncut (2002), Waxed (2005), +24db ep (2008), The Adventures of Captain Ward (2010) and Disco at the Tavern (2015), taken part in live shows Time Gentlemen Please, The Lock In and DBXL, and won the Best Live Act gong at the BBC Radio 2 Folk Awards in 2009.
+As a core original member, Griffith has featured on their recordings Uncut (2002), Waxed (2005), +24db ep (2008), The Adventures of Captain Ward (2010) and Disco at the Tavern (2015), taken part in live shows Time Gentlemen Please, The Lock In and DBXL, and won the Best Live Act award at the BBC Radio 2 Folk Awards in 2009.
 The band were also nominated for the same award in 2011.

 Away from band duties, Griffith released a duo album with now-husband Hampson in 2011 (Lady Diamond), which received five star reviews and won Best Debut at the 2012 Spiral Earth Awards.
 She also recorded her debut solo album Nightshade, which was released in 2014 and featured solo fiddle tunes and songs with sparse backing.
 The album was one of the Top 10 Folk Treats in The Daily Telegraph and a runner-up in the 2014 fRoots Critics Albums of the Year.
 A follow up, Hover, featuring Griffith's take on traditional English fiddle tunes, was released in 2018.